davemecha/use-async-effekt/README.md

 ### `useAsyncEffekt`

-A hook for handling async effects with proper dependency tracking.
+A hook for handling async effects with proper dependency tracking and cleanup management.
 The name is intentionally spelled with "k" to work correctly with `react-hooks/exhaustive-deps` ESLint rule.

+The hook provides:

-The hook provides an `isMounted` callback to check if the component is still mounted, helping prevent state updates on unmounted components.
+- An `isMounted` callback to check if the component is still mounted
+- A `waitForPrevious` function to wait for previous effects and their cleanup to complete
+- Support for both synchronous and asynchronous cleanup functions

 **Features:**

 - Proper cleanup handling - waits for async effects to complete before running cleanup
 - Race condition protection when dependencies change rapidly
 - Memory leak prevention with mount status checking
+- Sequential effect execution when needed
+- Support for both sync and async cleanup functions

+#### Basic Usage (Without Waiting)

 ```typescript
 import { useAsyncEffekt } from "use-async-effekt";